painebenjamin/dbgpu/README.md

 # Acknowledgements

-This project is not affiliated with TechPowerUp.
-The database is sourced from [TechPowerUp](https://www.techpowerup.com/gpu-specs/), which is a great resource for GPU information.
+This project is not affiliated with [TechPowerUp](https://www.techpowerup.com/gpu-specs/), but could not exist without their website.
 If you find this project useful, please consider supporting them.